k-paxian/dart-json-mapper/README.md

     * *discriminatorValue* Defines a custom override value for a discriminator.
 Usually used on annotations of subclasses, to distinguish it from each other.
 Default value: annotated _class name_
     * *valueDecorators* Provides an inline way to specify a static function which will return a Map of value decorators, to support type casting activities for Map<K, V>, and other generic Iterables<T> instead of global adapter approach
     * *ignoreNullMembers* If set to `true` Null class members will be excluded from serialization process
+    * *ignoreDefaultMembers* If set to `true` Class members having default value will be excluded from serialization process
     * *processAnnotatedMembersOnly* If set to `true` Only annotated class members will be processed
     * *allowCircularReferences* As of `int` type.
 Allows certain number of circular object references during serialization.
     * *scheme* dynamic [Scheme](#schemes) marker to associate this meta information with particular mapping scheme